ocoffey/csc-211-su18/labs/lab-01/readme.md

 > **Question 15:** What element number in `array_on_heap` does `numberPtr` point to now?
 Using the `array_on_heap[]` syntax, what is the equivalent of `*numberPtr`?
 Does `numberPtr[0] == array_on_heap[3]`?

-***BEFORE PROCEEDING***: Let's get out of our debugging session so we can set a new breakpoint.
-Either press the play button to let the program run to completion, or click on the terminal and press Control-C.  Next, delete all of your breakpoints by clicking on the red circle you created earlier.
-Set a breakpoint at line `60`.
+**BEFORE PROCEEDING**: Let's get out of our debugging session so we can set a new breakpoint.
+Either press the play button to let the program run to completion, or click on the terminal and press Control-C.  Next, delete all of your breakpoints by clicking on the red circles you created earlier.
+Set a breakpoint at line `61`.

 ```C
 // Make numberPtr point to array_on_stack